del-Real/SandBank/README.md

 > Your time is the most valuable currency.

-Full-stack web application for managing and tracking activities.
-Built with ASP.NET on the backend and React on the frontend, with JWT-based authentication.
+Full-stack Time Bank web application where users exchange services using time credits.
+Built with FastAPI on the backend and React on the frontend, with JWT-based authentication.

 ## Tech Stack

 **Backend**

-- ASP.NET Core — REST API
+- FastAPI — REST API
-- Entity Framework Core — ORM
+- SQLAlchemy — ORM
+- Alembic — database migrations
 - SQLite — database
-- JWT — token-based authentication
+- python-jose — JWT token-based authentication
-- BCrypt — password hashing
+- bcrypt — password hashing

 **Frontend**